People often speak ambiguously. For example, I might say It’s cold in here to mean Please turn on the heater.

 Finally, can we apply what we learn about pragmatic inference in humans to build smarter, more conversant language interfaces?

 Trott, S., & Bergen, B. (2017).
 A Theoretical Model of Indirect Request Comprehension.
 In Proceedings of the AAAI Fall Symposium Series on Artificial Intelligence for Human-Robot Interaction (AI-HRI).
 [Link]

 The relationship between words and their meaning is mostly arbitrary, but there are systematic or statistical trends in form-meaning pairings.
 Do languages vary in their systematicity, and if so, why?
-Furthermore, to what extent is systematicity in a language internalized by its speakers, and how does this affect word learning and speech production/comprehension?
+Furthermore, to what extent is systematicity in a language represented in a language user’s internal model of that language?